Last Updated on January 28, 2026 by Lindsey

 For many people, Old Faithful is the thing to see at Yellowstone, but I am of the controversial opinion that it is overrated.
 In fairness, I’ve seen a pretty cool geyser in Iceland before, so maybe it’s that it doesn’t hold a once-in-a-lifetime appeal for me.
 But even with the schedule, we waited ages, and it was cool to see it erupt but nothing in comparison to seeing a herd of bison or a pack of wolves.

 There are two main seating areas to view Old Faithful, and for whatever reason nearly everyone was packed into the one to the right.
-I didn’t feel like being in a crowd given the COVID situation so we sat in the must sparser left seating area, and we could see just as well.
+I didn’t feel like being in a crowd, so we sat in the much sparser left seating area, and we could see just as well.

-Day 4 of Your Yellowstone Itinerary: Mammoth Hot Springs and an Incredible Hike
+Day 4 – Mammoth Hot Springs and a Scenic Hike

 Stay: Wyndham Gardiner, Gardiner, MT